Purchase the Day Trips and Hidden Places Around Rochester books on Amazon

 Strong National Museum of Play connect four

 The festival takes place in May.
 It’s not the warmest or driest month of the year in Rochester!
-Just in case you are visiting the Rochester for Lilac Festival on a rainy day, here are a few places you can spend a few engaging hours riding the storm out.
+Just in case you visit Rochester for the Lilac Festival on a rainy day, here are a few places to spend a few engaging hours riding the storm out.

 Explore More